nimmis/docker-alpine-bin/README.md

-# binary commands for Alpine docker containeras
+# binary commands for Alpine docker containers

 This is the commands used inside nimmis/alpine based containers for extra functionality